-Hip Stability – A Focus on the Gluteus Medius Muscle
+Hip Stability – A Focus on the Glute Med Muscle

 What is the Gluteus Medius (Glute Med) Muscle?

 The Glute Med is a fan-shaped muscle that sits deep to the Gluteus Maximus muscle.
 It originates deep in the back of your pelvis and attaches to the side of your hip.
-If you put your hands on your hips and drop below the ridge of your pelvis, that’s where the Glute Med sits.
+You can find where the Glute Med sits by putting your hands on your hips and dropping them below the ridge of your pelvis.
 It might surprise you that it sits more on the side of your hips and this is crucial for its function.

 What is the Glute Med’s Function?

 The Glute Med plays an important role in walking, running, and almost any lateral movement.
-It works to maintain the level of the pelvis when weight bearing on one leg.
+It works to maintain the level of the pelvis when weight bearing on one leg and stabilize the hips.
 For example, when you swing your right foot across in walking, your left Glute Med is contracting to prevent the right side of your hip from dropping.
 If your Glute Med is weak, this will impede on any sport that requires side to side movement.

-What Happens If Your Glute Med is Weak?
+What Happens If Your Glutes Medius is Weak?

-If this muscle is weak, your pelvis will drop on the other side.
-This is referred to as a Trendelenburg sign.
+The gluteus medius muscle works to stabilize the pelvis.
+If this muscle is weak, your pelvis will drop on the other side uncomfortably.
 Any weakness through your Glute Med will lead your body to compensate with other movements and muscles.
 It can create extra stress on other joints and can lead to pain in those regions, such as your lower back and your knees.

 “How Can I Strengthen It?”